Overseas Manager Exchange Blog

 The theme was The Ideas Incubator and was kick started on Wednesday 2 September with an excellent keynote address from Nils Vesk, a professional designer who for the 18 years has been applying the process of design thinking to the business of generating and realising ideas.
 His clients include the world’s fastest growing companies who use him as a virtual think tank and change catalyst for accelerating business growth through innovation.

 Nils began his career as an urban designer, creating amusement parks and towns in Asia, but in the process became concerned with his colleagues inability to perform under pressure.
-So Nils became a personal trainer and yoga teacher, and went on to write his internationally-published book, Life's Little Toolbox as a foundation to help teach people how to utilise stress to get things done.
+So Nils became a personal trainer and yoga instructor, and went on to write his internationally-published book, Life's Little Toolbox as a foundation to help teach people how to utilise stress to get things done.

 For the conference proper, delegates were split into five groups that we would remain with for the duration.
 It was an excellent way of getting to know new people and learn about what various Councils were doing.
 We then spent three rotations with separate facilitators covering the following topics that were, on reflection, able to be contributed to by everyone: